Suggester/Documentation/sumup.md

 - `.locale`: This command sets your **user** locale, all responses and messages you receive from the bot will use that language (defaulting to English).
 Using it with no arguments will show a list of all available locales.

-?> Translations are community sourced, as such all locales might not be fully supported when you use Suggester.
-If you've configured a language and the bot still responds in English, it means this specific string was not yet translated.
+?> If you've configured a language and the bot still responds in English, it means this specific string has not yet been translated.

 - `.shortinfo`: This command has its own article which you can read [here](topics/shortinfo.md).

 ### Commands Available in DMs
 The following commands are available in direct messages with Suggester:

-`ping`, `changelog`, `follow auto`, `follow list`, `notify` and `privacy`
+`ping`, `follow auto`, `follow list`, `notify` and `privacy`

 ## Suggestion Following